|Nutritional Guidelines (per serving)|

-Just be prepared: You will need 3 to 5 days before the infusion is ready.
+Just be prepared: You will need three to five days before the infusion is ready.
 It's not a last-minute party project.

 While this particular recipe creates a lavender and rosemary vodka infusion, you can use either of the herbs by themselves.
 This would give you either a rosemary vodka or a lavender vodka.
-When making this switch, simply use 2 to 3 sprigs of either herb.
+When making this switch, simply use two to three sprigs of either herb.

 Fresh herbs are best for vodka infusions because they produce the most natural flavors.
 In a pinch, you can use dried herbs.
 If the herbs are loose, place them in a tea bag or infusion ball to make straining a little easier.

 Rinse the herbs and place them into a clean quart-sized Mason jar or similar jar with a tight sealing lid.

 Pour the vodka over the herbs and seal the lid tightly.

 Shake a few times and store the jar in a cool, dark place for three to five days.
 Starting on the second day, test the flavor of the infusion daily.

 Once the herbal flavor has reached your desired taste, strain the herbs from the vodka using a fine strainer or coffee filter.

 Bottle and store as you would any other vodka.
 Use in your favorite cocktails and enjoy.